Tom Petters: Prosecution, conviction and sentencing

 The FBI Criminal Complaint identifies First Regional Bank, Los Angeles (Century City), California as the bank that moved more than 11 billion dollars through an account for Nationwide International Resources Inc. of Los Angeles.
 In a separate legal filing in February 2008, more than seven months before the Petters allegations surfaced, the Federal Deposit Insurance Corporation (FDIC) issued a cease and desist order citing First Regional Bank for failing to comply with regulations regarding money laundering with respect to Individual Retirement Accounts and violating rules regarding reporting suspicious activity.

 On December 2, 2009, Tom Petters was found guilty in the U.S. District Court in St. Paul, Minnesota on 20 counts of conspiracy, wire and mail fraud.
 In April 2010, he was sentenced to 50 years in prison for his part in the fraud.
 Five other employees have pleaded guilty and are awaiting sentences.
 Petters' associate and primary fundraiser, Frank Vennes, has been charged with numerous counts of fraud and was sentenced to 15 years in prison.

 After more than three years of refusing to speak with the media, Petters spoke with Twin Cities Business magazine Editor in Chief Dale Kurschner, who spent several hours inside Leavenworth prison interviewing him.
 In the interview, which was published in the magazine's May 2012 issue, Petters maintained his innocence.
-It remains Petters' only interview since before he was arrested.
+It remains Petters' only interview since his arrest.
 In May 2012, Petters also filed a petition asking the U.S. Supreme Court to review his conviction and sentence.

 Petters is incarcerated at United States Penitentiary, Leavenworth in Leavenworth, Kansas.
 His earliest possible release date is April 25, 2052, when he would be 94 years old.